zcdong/Devguide/book/starting-building.md

 cmake .. -G "CodeBlocks - Unix Makefiles"
 ```

 That's it!
-Start Qt Creator, then click on *File -> Open File or Project..* and select the file '~/src/Firmware/build_creator/px4.cbp'.
-Building (the hammer symbol) now already works, and the correct setup to run the project is explained in the video below.
+Start Qt Creator, then complete the steps in the video below to set up the project to build.